Arttuv/arttuv-website/content/post/java/java-reference-types.md

 categories = [ "Writings" ]
 +++

-Different reference types in Java provide access to the object lifecycle giving us tools for object reuse (object pools) and even a possibility to achieve reliable object finalization.

-Differences between references in Java can be explained by **reachability**.
+Different reference types in Java provides access to the object lifecycle, giving us tools for object reuse (object pools) and even a possibility to achieve a reliable object finalization.
+Differences between references can be explained by **reachability**.
 This is what [Java API Specification](https://docs.oracle.com/javase/7/docs/api/java/lang/ref/package-summary.html#reachability) says about reachability:

 > Reachability from strongest to weakest: